Travis Scott Denies Kylie Jenner Cheating Allegations In Emotional Instagram

 In the wake of rumors about Travis Scott and Kylie Jenner's recent split, the Astroworld rapper is speaking out about allegations that he cheated on the mother of his daughter.

-Earlier this week, TMZ reported that Scott and Jenner, who dated for two years and welcomed daughter Stormi Webster in February of 2018, were taking (at least) a break from their relationship.
+Earlier this week, TMZ reported that Scott and Jenner, who dated for two years and welcomed daughter Stormi Webster in February 2018, were taking (at least) a break from their relationship.
 Jenner confirmed the pair were no longer together on Twitter, but claimed they are on "great terms" and committed to co-parenting.

 Advertisement

 The internet, however, had a field day speculating about what could be behind the breakup, with some pointing to model Rojean Kar as the other woman in their relationship.
-Kar shut down the rumors herself, writing on Instagram story: "It's just the internet creating a false narrative.
+Kar shut down the rumors herself, writing in an Instagram story, "It's just the internet creating a false narrative.
 Please stop spreading lies and leave him, her & I alone because it's affecting real lives."

 Now, Scott is also denying cheating allegations on his Instagram.
 In a story posted Friday, he shared that he was hurt by the rumors.